-While cold cereals are becoming more common, breakfast typically is a much more substantial meal—pickled meats, smoked sausages, pickled and fresh fruits and vegetables, hard-cooked eggs, cheeses, pastries, jams, jellies and breads galore.
+If you are traveling around the globe, you will encounter various forms of breakfast in different countries.
+In Eastern Europe, while cold cereals are becoming more common, breakfast typically is a much more substantial meal, including pickled meats, smoked sausages, pickled and fresh fruits and vegetables, hard-cooked eggs, cheeses, pastries, jams, jellies, and breads.
 The waffles, pancakes, and sweet rolls so common for breakfast in the West are usually reserved for the main course or dessert in Eastern Europe.
 Omelets are becoming popular in the larger hotels and restaurants, but loose, moist scrambled eggs are more common.